Foods for Healthy Teeth and Gums

-According to Precision Nutrition, ?Cranberries and other plant foods rich in anthocyanins (such as blueberries, red cabbage, eggplant peel, black rice, and raspberries) may prevent the attachment and colonization of pathogens on host tissues (including teeth)."
+According to Precision Nutrition, "Cranberries and other plant foods rich in anthocyanins (such as blueberries, red cabbage, eggplant peel, black rice, and raspberries) may prevent the attachment and colonization of pathogens on host tissues (including teeth)."
 Cranberries contain polyphenols which may keep plaque from sticking to teeth, lowering teh risk of cavities.
 Cranberry products often contain added sugar, so be careful when choosing cranberry as a teeth-healthy option.

 Raw Fruits and Veggies

 These foods shouldn't be viewed as a checklist necessary for a healthy smile, but rather as a guide to help patients choose the healthy options that are right for them.
 In general, they should eat lots of fresh vegetables and lean protein while avoiding processed foods and sugars.